napodan/magichet/README.md

 Eventually there will be clerics and black mages that can either heal or kill you with magic.
 Maybe chat commands would be a way to cadt some spells.

+Being beta there's a lot of debug comands too.
+I'm not going to remove them until some certain point deeper in the development.

 ###II-5 Awards